plotdb/registry/README.md

      - if not found, return a Promise which rejects with `lderror(404)`.
        - Error other than `lderror(404)` triggers exception.
        - when chained, only `lderror(404)` triggers fetch of chained provider.
+ - `fetch(opt)`: download the indicated released packages and create a local copy at specified location.
+   - `opt` is an object with following fields:
+      - `root`: root directory for keeping cached files.
+      - `name`: package name. scope is possible, such as `@plotdb/block`.
+      - `version`: package version. should always in semver format (e.g., `1.0.0`) or one of `latest` or `main`.
+        - in `@plotdb/block` `main` is the locked version, however there is no locked version defined here, so `main` is equivalent to `latest`.
+        - in github, tags is used for fetching release. tags should be in format `vx.y.z`. e.g., `v1.0.0`.
+      - `force`: default false. when true, ignore cache / 404 status and always try fetching package again.
+      - `cachetime`: default 3600 seconds. cache for how long (in seconds) since the last fetch attempts.
+    - return value: a Promise, resolves if package is found and downloaded. reject `e` in following situation:
+      - lderror.id(e) is not 0, but following:
+        - 404: package not found.
+        - 998: package either found or not found. result cached so no fetch is performed.
+          - by our design, router send a `X-Accel-Redirect` to nginx if 998. if it's actually 404, nginx will then look up the file and report 404 after found not found.
+          - the result will then cached by nginx and won't hit registry backend until cache expires.
+      - otherwise, it's an internal exception and should be logged and tracked.

 ## License